NewDay-Data/scilint/README.md

 <img src="nbs/images/quality_standard.png" alt="Quality Standard" width="738" border="3px solid white">
 </p>

-- Legacy: especially on larger projects there may be a large number of legacy notebooks that are not in use and no there is no obvious value in improving their quality.
+- **Legacy:** especially on larger projects there may be a large number of legacy notebooks that are not in use and no there is no obvious value in improving their quality.
-- Exploratory: exploratory workflows are typically off-line and involve much iteration.
+- **Exploratory:** exploratory workflows are typically off-line and involve much iteration.
 The benefit of some quality bar here is that it aids collaboration, review and generally helps perform team-based Data Science easier.
-- Experimental: we split production workflows into two groups: experimental and validated.
-Experimental are as the name suggests experimentsyet to be proven they should have a reasonably high quality standard but not the same as proven work.
+- **Experimental:** we split production workflows into two groups: experimental and validated.
+Experimental notebooks are, as the name suggests, experiments that are yet to be proven.
+As they are released to customers they should have a reasonably high quality standard but not the same as validated work.
-- Validated: we need to have the most confidence that all validated learning activity (experiments which have been accepted and scaled out to all users) will run properly for along time after it is written.
+- **Validated:** we need to have the most confidence that all validated learning activity (experiments which have been accepted and scaled out to all users) will run properly for along time after it is written.

+## What is a Quality Spec in practice?

+A quality spec in practice is just a yaml configuration file of the properties of the quality spec.
+It contains threshold values for warning along with some other settings.
+To adopt a multi-spec standard place a spec file into each directory that you want to have different standards for.
+Look at `nbs/examples/nbs` to see an example of a multi-spec standard.

+    ---
+      exclusions: ~
+      fail_over: 1
+      out_dir: "/tmp/scilint/"
+      precision: 3
+      print_syntax_errors: false
+      evaluate: true
+      warnings:
+        lt:
+          calls_per_func_median: 1
+          calls_per_func_mean: 1
+          in_func_pct: 20
+          asserts_func_ratio: 1
+          inline_asserts_per_func_median: 0
+          inline_asserts_per_func_mean: 0.5
+          markdown_code_pct: 5
+        gt:
+          total_code_len: 50000
+          loc_per_md_section: 2000
+        equals:
+          has_syntax_error: true

 ## What does a lint report look like?